divaprotocol/oracles/docs/Tellor.md

 ## Supported data feeds

-The Tellor protocol has the capability to handle any type of data.
+The Tellor Protocol has the capability to handle any type of data.
 This universality extends to the Tellor adapter, which can be utilized with any data feed.
 To ensure high coverage by reporters, it's suggested to check with the Tellor community which data feeds are well-established and which may need extra support and communication.

 ## Reporting software